delvedor/appversion/README.md

 - [x] Move `json`, `markdown`, `ignore` and `appversion` inside `config` field
 - [x] Implement "New version" message
 - [x] Split the code in multiple files divided by function.
-- [ ] When init is called, apv must create appversion.json with the same version number of package.json.
+- [x] Integration with GitHub
-- [ ] Integration with GitHub
+- [x] When init is called, apv must create appversion.json with the same version number of package.json.
 - [ ] SHA generator

 ## Build